lupyuen/lupyuen.github.io/src/auto2.md

 Pine64 is about to launch their most exciting RISC-V gadget: [__PineDio Stack BL604 RISC-V Board__](https://lupyuen.github.io/articles/pinedio2) with Touch Screen, LoRa and many other features.

-This is a cautionary tale concerning Alice, Bob and Chow, the __(Hypothetical) Embedded Devs__ working on the newly-released PineDio Stack...
+This is a cautionary tale concerning Alice, Bob and Chow, the __(Hypothetical) Embedded Devs__ collaborating remotely on the newly-released PineDio Stack...

 > __Alice__: Hi All!
 I'm building an __I2C Driver__ for PineDio Stack's Accelerometer.
 Where can I get the latest build of [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/pinedio2) for PineDio Stack?